owlbarn/owl_mask_rcnn/README.md

 ## Images
 ![Image](https://github.com/pvdhove/owl-mask-rcnn/blob/master/results/output_1536.jpg)
 The code `evalImage.ml` from the examples can be used to classify all the pictures in a given folder.
 It can be compiled with `make` and run with `make run`.
 A new image with highlighted objects will be generated to the `results/` folder.
-You can modify the location of the source directory/file in `examples/evalImage.ml`.
-You can also consider changing the size of the image in `src/configuration.ml`: a bigger size gives a more accurate detection but needs more time and memory (default is 512, but you can try 1024, 1536 or 2048).
+You can modify the location of the source directory/file in `examples/evalImage.ml`, as well as the size of the image: a larger size yields a more accurate detection but needs more time and memory (default is 768, but you can try 512, 1024, 1536, 2048,...).

 ## Videos
 If you are patient enough, you can try to convert a video frame-by-frame by running `make video` (you need FFmpeg to run it).
 You can modify the location of the source video in `examples/evalVideo.ml`.
 Note that this writes all the frames of the video on the hard drive.